 When questioned about this by a customer, Dyson Australia offered the lame excuse that prices differ between Australia, UK and US on many products, including Dyson machines and this reflects different exchange rates and taxation systems.
 What a load of utter baloney and so easily disproven.

 On the Bose US website, the Bose PAS L1 Series 2 PA system costs around US$3000 and in fact in June 2011, it was being offered for US$2700.
 Most US music stores that carry Bose products were selling it for around US$2250.
-On the Bose website in Australia, this exact PA system is sold for $4400.
+On the Bose website in Australia, this exact PA system was sold for $4400.

 Because it is illegal in Australia to force retailers to sell for a set price, Bose Australia has a system of price maintenance, often called a pro-forma system.
 Retailers who sell Bose equipment do not actually purchase it from Bose at wholesale prices and sell the item after adding their mark-ups, as they would with other products.
 Bose Australia actually retains ownership of the equipment and uses the retailers as agents, thus they earn a commission on every sale of a Bose PA system.
 But because retailers don't actually own the equipment, they can't discount it.